pilotmoon/popclipweb/site/kb/troubleshooting.md

 ![](media/shot-missing-actions-1.png#bar "Only Search and Copy are appearing!
 Is there something wrong?")

-To keep visual clutter down, PopClip's bar is intelligent; it only displays actions relevant to your current text selection and context.
+To keep visual clutter down, PopClip's bar is context-sensitive; it only displays actions relevant to your current text selection.
 Here's a quick
 rundown:

 - **Cut & Paste:** They'll show up when you use PopClip in text-editing apps,